Measuring soil carbon

 Many farmers want to know how much carbon their own soils contain, and how these levels are changing.

 Accurate estimates of soil carbon stocks require statistical knowledge, specialist tools, the engagement of a certified laboratory and a commitment to following procedures precisely and repeatedly over time.
+For more details, see this report [PDF, 1.7 MB] led by Dr Paul Mudge at Manaaki Whenua.

 Before starting measurements, it’s important that you’re very clear about your objective(s) for benchmarking and/or monitoring soil carbon on your farm.
 Do you simply want an estimate from a single location (for example, a point in an individual paddock) at a single point in time?
 Or, do you want to comprehensively quantify soil carbon stocks at representative points across your whole farm, and measure changes over time, so you can compare with other farm, industry, regional and national measuring initiatives in a scientifically and statistically robust way?